scalableinternetservices/FreeHack/INTEGRATION-NOTES.md

 // Expects
 {
-   id: // the id of the deleted tweet
+   id: // the unique id of the deleted tweet
 }
 ~~~~